Tim Cahill: Everton

-Before the start of the 2004–05 season, Cahill was transferred to Everton for a fee of £1.5 million, after Millwall's South East London rivals Crystal Palace ended negotiations of a potential transfer to themselves over a payment to his agents.
+Before the start of the 2004–05 season, Cahill was transferred to Everton for a fee of £1.5 million, after Millwall's South East London rivals Crystal Palace ended their transfer bid over a payment to Cahill's agents.
 In his first season, he was Everton's top goalscorer and was the fans' Player of the Season.
 Before the 2005–06 season Cahill's contract at Everton was extended with a salary increase reflecting the impact he had made at the club.
 The third round of that season's FA Cup drew Cahill's former club, Millwall against Everton at The Den.
 He scored the winner in the replay at Goodison Park, but chose not to celebrate his winning goal, stating, "I decided not to go mad and just pay my respects to the club that gave me my start in the game.
 To celebrate would have been a kick in the teeth, it is all about respect."

 In October 2006, Cahill was named as one of 50 nominees for the Ballon d'Or, becoming the first Everton player in 18 years to be nominated, and the only player on the list from an AFC nation.
 He missed much of the 2006–07 season with injuries to his knee and foot, but signed a five-year contract extension at the season's end.

 Cahill returned from injury partway through the 2007–08 season in the club's first UEFA Cup Group match, a home match against Greek side Larissa on 25 October 2007, scoring from a diving header after 14 minutes in a 3–1 win.
 His extra time winner against Luton Town on 31 October in the League Cup, sent Everton into their first cup quarter-final in more than 5 years.
 His 100th league appearance for Everton came in a 1–1 draw against Sunderland.
 Due to injuries to all four of Everton's senior strikers Cahill was employed as a makeshift forward during December 2008.
 In this role he scored a late equaliser in the Merseyside Derby, becoming the first player since Dixie Dean to score for Everton in three Anfield derbies.
 His 100th career goal was scored against Arsenal at Goodison on 28 January 2009.

 On 15 February, Cahill scored the third goal in a 3–1 win over Aston Villa and dedicated the goal to the victims of the 2009 Victorian bushfires.
 During the second half of the 2008–09 season, Cahill was used more as the "utility man" due to his versatility as Everton was plagued by injuries to playmaker Mikel Arteta as well as strikers Victor Anichebe and Yakubu and some other key players.

 Owing to Phil Neville sustaining a knee ligament injury early in the 2009–10 season, Cahill was named as the replacement captain of Everton.
 Later in the season he scored his 50th goal for Everton, in a 3–1 victory over Carlisle United in the Third Round of the FA Cup.